 Unigine Heaven is best known as a benchmark rather than a stress test.
 In the benchmark, the tool tests the system’s GPU performance by rendering an extremely detailed 3D scene of a fantasy universe to test the capabilities of the GPU.
 Due to the complexity of the benchmark, it also functions as an excellent stress test as well by placing a very realistic load on the GPU.
 Further, its ability to be looped indefinitely as well allow users to run the benchmarks for several hours to ensure complete stability.

 3D Mark (Free/Paid)

-Like Unigine Heaven, 3D Mark is best known as a benchmark, but is also a very good indicator of system stability as it heavily taxes the GPU in order to render extremely detailed 3D graphics.
-Those with the full paid version can also loop the benchmark indefinitely to ensure full system stability when playing games.
+Like Unigine Heaven, 3D Mark is best known as a benchmark, but is also a very good GPU stress test.
+In the benchmark, 3D Mark uses the GPU to render extremely detailed 3D scenes, placing a stressful but realistic load on the GPU.
+While the free version of 3D Mark allows users to run one benchmark at a time, those with the full paid version can also loop the benchmark indefinitely to ensure full system stability when playing games.

 System Stress Testing

 For those with Intel systems, one of the best free tools to stress test the CPU, memory and GPU is actually Intel’s Xtreme Tuning Utility.
 This utility will allow users to select which component to stress test, for how long, and it simply does its thing.
 As Intel XTU is designed for overclocking the CPU, one nice thing about the utility is that it will give information about the CPU such as utilization, frequency, temperatures, and whether thermal throttling was detected during the stress testing.